 - National Museum (Bangkok, Thailand): From prehistory to recent events, this museum-the former palace of the brother of King Rama I-answers many questions about Thai history and culture through the ages.
-Inside buildings that are themselves works of fine Thai design, you'll find Buddha images, ancient artifacts, royal paraphernalia, and fine arts.
-Rama's sister also lived here, and her house is decorated in the same style as it was in the late 1700s.
-See chapter 4. - Vietnam National Museum of Fine Arts (Hanoi, Vietnam): Proper art museums are few and far between in the region, and this large colonial house has a nice collection of newer works and historic pieces.
-You'll find nothing too controversial or groundbreaking, but some good examples of lacquer and silk painting, woodblock, and folk and expressive work in oil.
-If you see anything you like, you're sure to find good copies in any of the city's many galleries.
+See chapter 4. - Vietnam National Museum of Fine Arts (Hanoi, Vietnam): This large colonial house has a nice collection of newer works and historic pieces.
 See chapter 6. - Cham Museum (Danang, Vietnam): This open-air colonial structure houses the largest collection of Cham sculpture in the world.
-Not only are relics of this ancient Hindu-inspired culture rare, but the religious artwork island's feisty, smoke-belching creator, the Basakih Temple does justice to the awe and grandeur of the Balinese creation myths surrounding the volcano.
-The spires of individual family shrines and temples are something like Chinese pagodas, and the place is always abuzz with local worshippers.
-You're likely to get pulled into a ceremony here.
-See chapter 10.

-itself-more than 300 pieces of sandstone-is also voluptuous, captivating, and intense.
-See chapter 6.
+Not only are relics of this ancient Hindu-inspired culture rare, but the religious artwork itself-more than 300 pieces of sandstone-is also voluptuous, captivating, and intense.
+See chapter 6. - National Museum (Phnom Penh, Cambodia): Don't miss this repository for the statues and relief sculpture that have been recovered from the Angkor temples and other ancient sites throughout Cambodia.
+See chapter 7.